openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 ## Validating Bundle and Index `Builds`

-Similarly to how the job generator automatically creates a `pull-ci-$ORG-$REPO-$BRANCH-`images`` job to test image builds when `ci-operator` configuration has an `images` stanza, it will also `make` a separate job that builds the configured bundle and index `images`.
+Similarly to how the job generator automatically creates a `pull-ci-$ORG-$REPO-$BRANCH-images` job to test image builds when `ci-operator` configuration has an `images` stanza, it will also `make` a separate job that builds the configured bundle and index `images`.
 This job, named `pull-ci-$ORG-$REPO-$BRANCH-ci-index`, is created only when an `operator` stanza is present.